 Exercise Caution in the Metro

 You are safe from physical danger in the metro, I’ve ridden it quite frequently and am still here to write this.
 What is at a greater risk is your wallet or purse.
 Despite its efficiency, the Kiev metro does very high volumes, especially during peak times.
 There are many thieves who prowl the metro in the most touristic areas, looking for the opportunity to pick a pocket.
 Due to large crowds, you can easily be pickpocketed without knowing it.
 Considering that taxis are inexpensive relative to other regions, if you want to play it safe avoid the metro.
 I’d also only take buses if you speak Russian well or are with a friend.
 You can easily get lost or be taken to an area you probably don’t want to be in.
+Finally, around the metro area be careful of anyone approaching you, in most cases they’ll know you are a foreigner and nothing good will come of the encounter.

 ID & Money